-At SCBC Kindergarten and Pre-Primary, we believe in providing a dual approach to education which supports every child to become confident learners.
+At SCBC Kindergarten (Kindy) and Pre-Primary, we believe in providing a dual approach to education which supports every child to become confident learners.
 As educators, we recognise the importance of teaching fundamental skills of Literacy and Numeracy while being inspired by the Reggio Emilia approach.

 Kindergarten and Pre-Primary provide opportunities for play, investigation, exploration and expression of ideas.
 Our Kindergarten and Pre-primary curriculums have adopted the Early Years Learning Framework (EYLF).

 SCBC is the first choice school in Rockingham, Waikiki, Kwinana, Secret Harbour and surrounding areas.

 Kindergarten students attend for full days, 5 days a fortnight, and Pre-Primary students attending for full days Monday to Friday.

 ‘Children need the freedom and time to play.
 Play is not a luxury.
 Play is a necessity’